einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 It may not load immediately if you've just pushed your site.
 If so, wait a few minutes while the page uploads (this could take several minutes...), and then refresh your webpage.

-Now, whenever you want to make changes to your site,
+Now, whenever you want to make further changes to your site, run the following commands:

+{% highlight terminal %}
+$ git status
+$ git add --all
+$ git commit -m "i changed were x, y, and z."
+$ git push origin gh-pages
+$
+{% endhighlight %}

+Always remember to `git push origin gh-pages` in order to see your changes on your website hosted at _GitHub Pages!_

 * * *